aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 ### Add HitCounter Construct

-Create a new file `hitcounter.ts` in the `constructs/src` folder.
+Create a new file `hitcounter.ts` in the `constructs/src` directory.
 Use the following code:

 {{<highlight ts>}}
 import * as dynamodb from 'aws-cdk-lib/aws-dynamodb';